siruguri/railsschool-catchup-ruby/v2/course_content/object_oriented.md

 * If all classes have a parent, then doesn't that create an infinite chain of ancestry?
 How do you handle that?
 * Can a class have more than one parent, as things do in real-life?
 For example, the object representing Mickey Mouse is of the type Fictional Animal.
 It could have two parents (among others): Animals and Fictional Characters.
 How does that work?
+* Can an object have properties that it defines for itself, and that don't belong to its class?

 # OO Programming in Ruby